hal18000/leo-status/README.md

 # leo-status

-leo-status is a tool for monitoring a Leo Bodnar GPSDO
+leo-status is a tool for monitoring a Leo Bodnar GPSDO.
+It exposes a HTTP endpoint with the GPSDO status and config.

 The GPSDOs supported are:
 - [Leo Bodnar - Precision GPS Reference Clock](https://www.leobodnar.com/shop/index.php?main_page=product_info&cPath=107&products_id=234)